 A: Draw weight depends on the archer, their goal, and their current physical condition.
 However, as a general rule, heavier bows work great for hunting and light bows work great for skill practice.
 Finding one draw weight that does it all year-round is always about compromise.
 If you’re new to traditional and looking to hunt whitetail, I don’t recommend ordering over 45-50# at your draw for your first bow if it will be your only traditional bow.
 For compound shooters, it’s best to avoid going for more than 65% of your peak comfortable weight.
 For target shooting and recreational archery, 30# is great for long shooting sessions and skill-building, as well as introducing archery to newcomers.

-Q: Do you offer exotic woods or veneer options?
+Q: Do you offer exotic woods, bamboo limbs, or veneer options?

 A: At this time I do not offer any exotic woods options.
-While that may change in the future, my focus for my Omega Longbows is directed more towards performance and consistency over different aesthetics.
+While that may change in the future, my focus for my Omega Longbows is directed more toward performance over more expensive aesthetics.

 Q: What types of arrows can I use?

 A: All types!
 Carbon, aluminum, or wood will all work great.
 Due to the high performance of these bows, however, your best luck is to start with arrows that are from 5# to 15# stiffer, depending on your shooting style.
+Similar to a modern recurve.
 A more specific selection can be found on the chart in my Tuning and Tips section.

 Q: What can I do to take care of my bow?

-A: Besides always using a bowstringer and keeping your string waxed, storing the bow inside on a bow rack is the best way to maintain your bow for a lifetime.
+A: Besides taking care to properly string and unstring your bow and keeping your string waxed, storing the bow inside on a bow rack is the best way to maintain your bow for a lifetime.
 If you don’t have a bow rack, store the bow horizontally on a shelf or under your bed.
 Do not leave a bow standing in the corner on its limb or outside, as this can cause damage to the limbs’ balance.
 While a bow can safely be stored strung, it’s best to keep it away from heat, moisture, or direct sunlight.
 Do not store the bow outside or in your vehicle for prolonged periods.
 While a bow sock helps keep the bow from getting scratched during transport, they are not necessary for storage nor do they offer any protection from extreme climate.
 If you need to clean your bow, a soft damp rag works well.